 ANPG Licensing Round Projection

 In June 2019, a seven-year program of licensing rounds was announced by the newly formed ANPG (Agência Nacional de Petróleo, Gás e Biocombustíveis).
+This year, some disruptions have been caused by the COVID-19 pandemic.

 Specific blocks and basins will be assigned to each License Round continuing until 2025, as shown in the figure below for offshore Angola.
 According to Presidential Decree 52/19, which defines the general strategy for the allocation of petroleum concessions, the blocks will be awarded by public tender, restricted public tender, and direct negotiation with clear timelines put in place.